Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Introduction

 with $\psd$ being the space of symmetric positive semi-definite matrices.
-This approach offers a computationally efficient alternative to traditional Bayesian inference by approximating high-dimensional posterior distributions with tractable Gaussian families, enabling faster approximate inference compared to Markov Chain Monte Carlo methods.
-While we cannot expect Gaussian distributions to well-approximate an arbitrary multi-modal target, recent theoretical advances provide rigorous error bounds and approximation guarantees, making Gaussian VI particularly appealing in large-scale settings \cite{spokoiny2025gaussian,katsevich2024approximation}.
+This approach offers a computationally efficient alternative to traditional Bayesian inference by approximating posterior distributions with tractable Gaussian families, enabling faster approximate inference compared to Markov Chain Monte Carlo methods \cite{spokoiny2025gaussian,katsevich2024approximation}.

-As explicit solutions are typically not available, one has to rely on optimization algorithms to find a minimizer $\mu^\star$ to \eqref{eq:vi}.
-While this can be done by applying Euclidean optimization methods at the level of the parameters, better strategies can be developed by exploiting the structure of the space of probability measures where the problem is naturally defined.

-Different works, see, for instance, \cite{alvarez2022optimizing, lambert2022variational,diao2023forward}, propose first-order algorithms as suitable discretization of gradient flows in the space probability measures \cite{ags2008} equipped with the $L^2$-Wasserstein distance.
+\paragraph{State of the art.} Different works, see, for instance, \cite{alvarez2022optimizing, lambert2022variational,diao2023forward}, propose first-order algorithms as suitable discretization of gradient flows in the space probability measures \cite{ags2008} equipped with the $L^2$-Wasserstein distance.
 When restricting to the space of non-degenerate Gaussians, the distance is known as the Bures--Wasserstein (BW) distance and can be derived from a suitable Riemannian structure \cite{bathia2019,Malago2018}.
-Gradient descent algorithms with respect to the Hellinger--Kantorovich metric have been recently proposed in \cite{tse2025hk}.
-Such optimization dynamics can be conveniently written as a system of ODEs for the mean $m\in \Rd$ and the covariance matrix $\Sigma\in \psd$ and have shown superior performance with respect to other Gaussian Bayesian inference methods such as the Laplace method \cite{laplace1986}, see for instance \cite{lambert2022variational}.
-As in Euclidean optimization, though, convexity of objective functional plays a central role in deriving convergence guarantees of such gradient-based methods, and the optimizing dynamics may get stuck in local minima, if present.
+First-order algorithms with respect to the Hellinger--Kantorovich metric have been proposed in \cite{tse2025hk}.

+Such optimization dynamics can be conveniently written as a system of ODEs for the mean $m\in \Rd$ and the covariance matrix $\Sigma\in \psd$ and have shown superior performance with respect to other Gaussian Bayesian inference methods such as the Laplace method \cite{laplace1986}, see \cite{lambert2022variational}.
+As in Euclidean optimization, though, convexity of objective functional plays a central role in the convergence of gradient-based methods, and the optimizing dynamics may get stuck in local minima, if present.